susanalima/javaScriptAndMe/collect/README.md

     * if collection_option is "code": position of the urlsToVisit.txt list (./input/) to start visiting the urls
     * if collection_option is "sources": position of [Majestic Million service](https://de.majestic.com/reports/majestic-million?) list (./input/) to start retrieving urls

+If collect_option is sources then the output is stored in the collect/input directory (as it will be used as input for collecting the sources)
+If collect_option is code then the output is stored in the collect/output directory and the logs are stored in the logs/output directory.

+Note: if something fails while retrieving javascript from the web the log whill say that the operation failed even if some files where collected successfully

 ## Scripts

-init input, output and logs: `sudo ./scripts/init.sh`
+init input, output and logs: `./scripts/init.sh`

-clean input, output and logs: `sudo ./scripts/clean.sh`
+clean input, output and logs: `./scripts/clean.sh`